Lupus590/CARPG_-_An_RPG_Engine/notes/equipment.md

 some things may use multiple slots at the same time, others may be able to go in many slots but only use one of the slots chosen

+the weight and volume of your equipment will have differnt effects on your character.